-Getting even youngsters ready to go back to school can cost a family hundreds of dollars — and the cost only goes up from there, with the cost of outfitting a high-school or college student climbing into the four-digit range.
+Getting youngsters ready to go back to school can cost a family hundreds of dollars when back to school shopping— and the cost only goes up from there, with the cost of outfitting a high-school or college student climbing into the four-digit range.

 Between clothes, classroom supplies, and the increasingly necessary technology purchases, finding any savings you can is the key to avoiding breaking the bank while getting the kids back to school.
 Thankfully, there are several ways you can help keep costs down.